 – Identifying acceptable working conditions that should be applied globally also helps create a level playing field in trade

 – Leaders should be trained to create psychologically safe environments

 – Corporate statements should go beyond words to be reflected in reality.
 A Foxconn corporate social responsibility report used the word ‘love’ 13 times, yet showed little of it in practice

 We need more Research about Suicide as a Work-Related Matter

 I commend the authors on taking up this highly under-researched area of suicide as a work and organizational phenomenon.
-It is unfortunately an area of social research proving itself to be more and more relevant, hence also one we cannot allow to be ignored.
+It is, unfortunately, an area of social research proving itself to be more and more relevant, hence also one we cannot allow being ignored.

-It is critical that research not only focus on stories of success, large corporations and popular topics.
-Just as important is research of barriers, taboos and those topics that never reach the evening news.
+It is critical that research not only focus on stories of success, large corporations, and popular topics.
+Just as important is the research of barriers, taboos and those topics that never reach the evening news.

 “The recent interest in compassionate organizing (Dutton et al. 2014; Simpson et al. 2013) should not lead us to ignore those cases marked by a lack of compassion, solidarity, and rich forms of intersubjective relationality as organizational outcomes.
 On the contrary, we should see compassionate organizing as an effective antidote against toxicity in workplaces, for the sake of the greater good.
 There is little more toxic than the voluntary extinguishment of life by young people” (2016).